Vulcanric/Web-TicTacToe-Game/README.md

-Here's the updated README with the project structure included:

----

 # 🌍 African Tic Tac Toe 🎮

 Welcome to **African Tic Tac Toe** – a web-based Tic Tac Toe game with a unique twist!
 This is no ordinary game; it's an **African-made** project where you can challenge your friends, or if you're feeling brave, take on **Kalaba**, the formidable witch from the **Kirikou and the Sorceress (1998)** anime. 🌟